A worklog from optimizing an NVFP4 grouped GEMM kernel for GPUMode's Blackwell competition.

 9row1_ptr[h2_idx] = __float22half2_rn(make_float2(tmp[idx + 2], tmp[idx + 3]));

-Furthermore, the winner pairs these stores with explicit cache hints:
+It also pairs these stores with explicit cache hints:

 • L1::no_allocate avoids polluting L1 with write-only output traffic.